 - The socket argument does not refer to a socket.

 - The socket argument is associated with a socket that does not support one or more of the values set in flags.

 - The socket is shut down for writing, or the socket is connection-mode and is no longer connected.
-In the latter case, and if the socket is of type SOCK_STREAM, the SIGPIPE signal is generated to the calling process.
+In the latter case, and if the socket is of type SOCK_STREAM or SOCK_SEQPACKET and the MSG_NOSIGNAL flag is not set, the SIGPIPE signal is generated to the calling thread.

-- The calling process does not have the appropriate privileges.
+- The calling process does not have appropriate privileges.

 - An I/O error occurred while reading from or writing to the file system.

-- The local interface used to reach the destination is down.
+- The local network interface used to reach the destination is down.

 - Insufficient resources were available in the system to perform the operation.